 While some may find it easier to identify and track non-payroll related expenditures incurred due to the public health emergency, with respect to COVID-19, there is a bit more consideration that needs to go into payroll related expenditures.
 Guidance released by the Treasury on payroll related expenditures has focused on two terms: “substantially dedicated” and “substantially different use.”
 The following are examples of the types of payroll costs that are considered eligible provided by the Treasury in their frequently asked questions:

-- The entire payroll costs of public health and public safety employees incurred by December 30, 2020 are considered payments for services “substantially dedicated” to mitigating or responding to COVID-19 public health emergency, unless the Chief Executive (or equivalent) of the relevant government determines otherwise.
-For those employees that have not been substantially dedicated to mitigating or responding to COVID-19, employers may also track time spent by employees related to COVID-19 specifically and apply for payment on that basis.
+- The entire payroll costs of public health and public safety employees incurred from March 1, 2020 through December 30, 2020 are considered payments for services “substantially dedicated” to mitigating or responding to COVID-19 public health emergency, unless the Chief Executive (or equivalent) of the relevant government determines otherwise.
+Further guidance released by the Treasury on September 2, 2020 further clarified that if a public health or public safety employee is presumed to be substantially dedicated to COVID-19 the work performed may be considered to be for a substantially different use than accounted for in the approved budget as of March 27, 2020.

 Further, this funding is not considered a grant, but rather other financial assistance under 2 C.F.R. § 200.40 and is subject to the following requirements under Uniform Grant Guidance: